Vettabase/vagrant-mariadb-examples/README.md

 This repository was created to host a working example for Federico Razzoli's talk at FOSDEM 21: "Creating Vagrant development machines for MariaDB - HowTo and Best Practices".

+This repository contains the necessary code to create a Vagrant box with MariaDB, using VirtualBox as a provider and Bash or Ansible as provisioners.
+Feel free to file a feature request to see an example involving a particular provider or provisioner.

+## More info

+The original talk's page on FOSDEM website:

 https://fosdem.org/2021/schedule/event/mariadb_vagrant/

 More info about using Vagrant for MariaDB can be found in the MariaDB KnowledgeBase: